-Since 1999, Habitat for Humanity Bangladesh has been working with low-income families to build strength, stability and self-reliance through shelter.
-HFH Bangladesh currently operates in Dhaka, Mymensing, Netrokona, Tangail, Sakhira, Jamalpur, Khulna and Chittagong districts.
-The program includes housing, clean water and safe sanitation, microfinance, training in appropriate construction technology as well as disaster response and mitigation.
+Since 1999, Habitat for Humanity Bangladesh has been working with low-income families to build strength, stability, and self-reliance through shelter.
+Habitat Bangladesh currently operates in Dhaka, Mymensing, Jamalpur, Sakhira, Kurigram, Pirojpur and Patuakhali districts.
+The program includes housing, clean water, and safe sanitation, training on appropriate construction technology as well as disaster response and mitigation.

-To date, over 13,000 low-income Bangladeshi families have partnered with Habitat to improve their housing, water and sanitation, and living conditions.
-About 300,000 people have also received training in microfinance, safe water and sanitation, appropriate construction technology and disaster response and mitigation.
+To date, over 17,528 low-income Bangladeshi families have partnered with Habitat to improve their housing, water and sanitation, and living conditions.
+About 96,883 people have also received training on housing, safe water and sanitation, appropriate construction technology, and disaster response and mitigation.

-The rapid urbanization process in Bangladesh has heightened the crisis of unemployment, shelter provision and urban services.
-The increased urban population and lack of institutional capacity is triggering increased urban poverty.
+The rapid urbanization process in Bangladesh has heightened the crisis of unemployment, shelter provision, and urban services.
+The increased urban population and lack of institutional capacity are triggering increased urban poverty.
 The objectives of urban development are to serve the community and increase the societal impact of the organization, by supporting the provision of a minimum livable environment to vulnerable slums and informal settlement residents.

 Urban Housing Facts